Osteoporosis affects millions of adults globally, but most research is focused on females due to their increased risk following menopause.

-The results of the review were limited by differences between studies examined and a quantitative lack of research in the field.
-This highlights the efficacy of bisphosphonates in reducing risk of fracture, as well as the need for more comprehensive and higher quality research on osteoporosis in men.
+The results of the review were limited by differences between the studies examined and a quantitative lack of research in the field.
+This highlights the efficacy of bisphosphonates in reducing the risk of fracture, as well as the need for more comprehensive and higher-quality research on osteoporosis in men.

 Written By: Wesley Tin, BMSc